April 8, 2011

 Bass, Clarence - Ripped This

-is an outstanding website with scores of excellent articles,
+is a good website with scores of excellent articles, products,

 reviews, information, success stories, and references.